 At the age of 10, he discovers free diving.
 After years of practice, he becomes scuba diving instructor and started to teach free diving in 1991.

 He sets his 1st world record in 1995 and then decides to dedicate his life to freediving.
 He achieves three more world records between 1997 and 2000.
 In 1999, Frederic passes the100m’s mythical barrier on one breath of air, being the 8th person to do so.
 In 2002, he starts underwater photography to show the beauty of freediving and the underwater world.

 Fred comes from an artistic background.
-His grand grand father was a pioneer of photography in the 1890’ as well as art collector, his grand father was a painter and his father an advertising and fashion photographer during the 60’.
+His grand grand father was a pioneer of photography in the 1890’, his grand father was a painter and his father an advertising and fashion photographer during the 60’.
 His work shows these various inﬂuences.
 All his pictures and images are taken in freediving action and using only available light in order to minimise the impact on the ecosystem.

 To take his pictures Fred uses a simple formula: the water, available light, a camera and one breath of air.
 A freediver is able to capture unique moments thanks to his simple equipment and ease of movement.
 Fred has been taking pictures down to 60m on single breath of air on remote locations where scuba divers can’t access.
 What makes Fred’s photography different from any other underwater photography is his rather zen approach to this media.